RULES AND REGULATIONS:|

 4. REFUNDS – No refunds will be given once hot laps have started.
 If you are called away for an emergency before you race, there may be an exception depending on when you had to leave.

 5. LAPS – All heat races will be 10 laps and all feature races will be 15 laps, unless otherwise specified before the race starts.
+All heat races are subject to a 10 minute time limit and features are subject to a 15 minute time limit.

 6. LINE-UPS – Heat race line-ups will be determined by drawing a number for starting position.
 Features will be the order in which you finished the heat.
 If a driver is not on the grid when the class is sent to the track they will automatically have to start on the rear unless someone from the drivers crew lets a official know they need time.
+You must line up in race order on the grid or you will start in the rear, unless you inform the grid official with a valid reason why you were unable to line up properly.

 7. RACE STARTS – All starts and re-starts will be entering TURN THREE.
 A white chalk line will signify the start line and finish line at flag stand.